Gyumeijie/google-search-skills/README.md

 > - words are case-insensitive
 > - never trust one source

+# tips
+- Keep in mind that we should tune our search for good result.
+So if you are not satisfied with the result returned, you can try to tune the search until you find what is expected.

 # resources
 For more advanced search skills, you can visit the following two links.